-Internal Assessment: 50 Marks
+Internal Assessment: 50 Marks Total marks: 50

 Every student teacher has to observe 5 lessons of a regular teacher working in school.
 This is a component of Pre-internship so that the intern would get acquaintance with the nature of teaching duties.
 The format for recording their observations is given below: